-Now repeat the test with distraction of knee instead of the compression.
+Now repeat the test with the distraction of knee instead of the compression.

 A CBC count, erythrocyte sedimentation rate (ESR), and serum glucose and uric acid levels should also be considered at the time of arthrocentesis if infectious or gouty arthritis is a consideration.

-Plain images of the knee generally include anteroposterior and lateral views at minimum.
+Plain images of the knee generally include anteroposterior and lateral views at the minimum.